gjpcbecq/phantom3D/README.md

 The project is structured as follows:
 - /distrib: old and versioned files.
 - /src: contents current and associated files
 - /fig: contents some figures.
+- /derivatives: contents code to:
+    - __Create templates__ for MRI and CT scans in RAS coordinate systems (NIfTI);
+    - __Detect the orientation__ of the phantom in 3D recordings;
+    - __Fix__ the affine transformation for incorrectly oriented NIfTI files.

 Here is a description of the main files